Michelle Zauner

 Zauner's essays have been published in Glamour, The New Yorker, and Harper's Bazaar.
-She released her first book, Crying in H Mart: A Memoir, via Alfred A. Knopf in 2021 to critical acclaim.
-It is to be adapted into a feature film by Orion Pictures, with Zauner providing the soundtrack.
-She has directed most of Japanese Breakfast's music videos and has directed videos for other artists such as American singer Jay Som and power pop band Charly Bliss.
+She released her first book, Crying in H Mart: A Memoir, via Alfred A. Knopf in 2021 to commercial success and critical acclaim.
+She has directed most of Japanese Breakfast's music videos; she has also directed videos for American singer Jay Som and power pop band Charly Bliss.

 Life and career

 1989–2011: Early life and projects

 Michelle Chongmi Zauner was born on March 29, 1989, in Seoul, South Korea, to Chongmi, a housewife, and Joel Zauner, a car salesman.
-Her mother was Korean and her father is a white American of Jewish heritage.
+Her mother was Korean and her father is American of Jewish heritage.
+In the memoir, she writes "Growing up in America with a Caucasian father and Korean mother, I relied on my mom for access to our Korean heritage."

 Zauner was raised in Eugene, Oregon, where the family moved when she was nine months old.

 Growing up, Zauner and her mother visited their family in Seoul most summers.
-At school, she was often mistaken for being Japanese or Chinese by classmates she believed were unaware of the existence of Korea.

-At 15, Zauner asked her mother to buy a guitar; she began taking weekly guitar lessons at The Lesson Factory, learning chords, and writing songs.
+At fifteen, Zauner asked her mother to buy a guitar.
+She began taking weekly guitar lessons at The Lesson Factory, learning chords, and writing songs.
 Her first songs were about "friendships and their fallouts."
 She began playing at local open mic nights and at performance venues around Eugene under the name Little Girl, Big Spoon, much to the chagrin of her mother, who hoped that her daughter would not pursue a career in music.
 She began advertising her music around Eugene and frequently played at the W.O.W.
 Hall as an opening act for singers such as Mike Coykendall, M. Ward, and Maria Taylor.
 Zauner also played at school benefits.
-Her musical activities strained her relationship with her mother, which caused Zauner to become depressed during twelfth grade.
+Her musical activities strained her relationship with her mother, which caused Zauner to become depressed during senior year at South Eugene High School.

-Zauner attended Bryn Mawr College in Pennsylvania, where she studied creative writing and became fond of authors such as Philip Roth, Richard Ford, and John Updike.
+Zauner attended Bryn Mawr College in Pennsylvania, where she created an independent major in creative production and became fond of authors such as Philip Roth, Richard Ford, and John Updike.
 She preferred to write fiction to avoid writing about her mixed-race identity as a Korean-American, believing that if she did, she would be playing the "race card".
-In the fall of 2008, Zauner joined fellow Bryn Mawr students Marisa Helgeson, Casey Sowa, and K.O.H. to form Post Post, an indie pop band that rehearsed in Helgeson's dorm.
+In the fall of 2008, Zauner joined fellow Bryn Mawr students Marisa Helgeson, Casey Sowa, and Riki Gifford-Ferguson to form Post Post, an indie pop band that rehearsed in Helgeson's dorm.
 Post Post released an EP, Meta Meta, on September 4, 2009, through the label Awkwardcore Records.
 Zauner also played in a band called Birthday Girlz, through which she wrote the song "Everybody Wants To Love You."
 She graduated from Bryn Mawr in 2011, then waited tables and worked at Philadelphia music venue Union Transfer's coat check while trying to get her music career off the ground.